Please see the list below for school sponsored clubs that are funded by the district.

-For additional information regarding the club please contact Nate Bornancin and Josh McLeod.
+For additional information regarding the club please contact Nate Bornancin and Kristen LaRue.

 Club FLARE (Friends Learning And Respecting Everyone) was developed in an effort to proactively meet the needs of Elmwood School's female fourth and fifth grade population in the fall of 2007.
 The club teaches girls about relational aggression, a phrase coined by leading relational expert, Dr. Nicki Crick of the University of Minnesota.
 Relational aggression has been around a long time, but didn't develop a label until the year 1995.